Robert G. Doyle, Associate Dean (617-495-0757/0811)

 Supports classes and events in Sever Hall.

 Media and Technology Services (MTS) provides multimedia support to classes and events occurring in FAS buildings.
-Supported technology includes: computer, film, and video projection; classroom computers; sound reinforcement systems; audio & video recording/editing; web simulcasting and videoconferencing.
-Services include assisting FAS, Extension, and Summer School classes with classroom media equipment; lecture recording; special event support; film, DVD and videotape rentals; and assistive listening systems.
+Supported technology includes: computer and video projection; classroom computers; sound reinforcement systems; audio & video recording/editing; and web simulcasting and videoconferencing.
+Services include assisting FAS, Extension, and Summer School classes with classroom media equipment; lecture recording; special event support; and assistive listening systems.

 Information on permanently installed classroom equipment and photographs of classrooms can be found at https://ims.fas.harvard.edu/.